 Side effect 1: Anxiety and paranoia

-While THC can relieve anxiety in small doses, your risk of increased anxiety or paranoia goes up with your dose.
+While THC can relieve anxiety in small doses (for instance, you can use THC edibles), your risk of increased anxiety or paranoia goes up with your dose.
 For those genetically predisposed to anxiety, cannabis can have a more adverse side effect.

 Side effect 2: Increased hunger